Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

 \subsubsection{Data cleaning}

-Problems involving data quality are addressed during the pre-processing phase.
-Examples of these problems include cloud cover impacting the usability of optical satellite imagery~\cite{prudente2020limitations}, and atmospheric interference introducing noise and decreasing land cover classification rates~\cite{vanonckelen2013effect}.
-Data cleaning replaces erroneous data through denoising and gap-filling.
-Denoising and gap-filling are performed in spatial, temporal, and/or spectral dimensions and include cloud, shadow, and haze removal, as well as sensor error correction, such as image de-striping~\cite{Review2015, CampsValls21wiley}.
-DR for data cleaning composes the reduction map with its inverse as $\psi \circ \phi$ to reconstruct uncorrupted images (see Fig.~\ref{fig:cleaning}).
-Invertible, explicit, and linear DR methods are preferred for data cleaning.
+Data cleaning tackles issues involving data quality during the preprocessing phase.
+For example, cloud cover affects the usability of optical satellite imagery~\citep{prudente2020limitations} and atmospheric interference introduces noise and reduces land cover classification rates~\citep{vanonckelen2013effect}.
+Data cleaning addresses these problems by either separating signal from noise via image restoration, enhancement, and denoising, or by generating new information to fill in missing data.
+In hyperspectral settings, this also includes physically motivated decompositions such as spectral unmixing, which separate mixed pixel observations into constituent materials and their abundances~\citep{keshava2002spectral}.
+In general, these tasks are performed in spatial, temporal, and/or spectral dimensions and include cloud, shadow, and haze removal, as well as sensor error correction, such as image de-striping~\citep{Review2015, CampsValls21wiley}.
+FE for data cleaning leverages reconstructions from the reduced space to generate uncorrupted images.

+\paragraph{Image restoration, enhancement, and denoising} Denoising can be performed individually in each dimension of the HS image or simultaneously across multiple dimensions using unsupervised FE.
+Linear, frequency, variance, and reconstruction preserving methods (e.g., DWT, PCA, and MNF) work by concentrating the signal structure into a few reduced components and discarding the ``noise'' in the remaining components.
+In this sense, hyperspectral unmixing plays a similar role by expressing each pixel in a low-dimensional, physically interpretable basis of endmembers and abundances.
+The DWT and PCA are combined for denoising HS data~\citep{chen2010denoising}.
+PCA has also been adapted for LiDAR denoising~\citep {duan2021low} and compared to MNF for denoising HS data~\citep{luo2016minimum}.
+Regularized matrix factorization approaches further link unmixing to FE.
+For example, graph Laplacian regularization produces fractional abundance maps that more precisely capture material distributions, particularly in noisy conditions~\citep{ince2020superpixel}.